 Be ready to work long hours

 - Many people start a business hoping to improve their work-life balance.
-But in the early stages, particularly, running a business can be an all-consuming venture.
+But in the early stages, particularly, running a business can be all-consuming.

-- It’s likely that you’ll have to sacrifice some of your social activities, for a time at least.
+- It’s likely that you’ll have to sacrifice social activities, for a time at least.

 You need to cope well with pressure

 - The final call in most business decisions will rest with you.
 This can be one of the most rewarding aspects of being your own boss, but it’s a high-pressure position to be in.